We are SeW excited about it and have been working very hard.

 I used a liberal amount of this also.

 Apply from tube directly to the frame and spread with a brush.. try to be even and apply everywhere.
+This stuff should also make the fabric appear milky but will dry clear and very sparkly.

 Add an adorable picture and you are GooD tO gO!